Training Courses

 Literacy is a right, not a privilege.

-The Classroom Educator training requires 35 hours of coursework with the option to earn an additional 5 hour certificate by completing homework.
+The OGA Classroom Educator training requires 35 hours of coursework with a required 5 hour asynchronous homework component.

 The Classroom Educator course focuses on the principles and fundamentals of the Orton-Gillingham approach and will include: an introductory understanding of dyslexia and characteristics of the dyslexic learner, specific procedures for teaching reading and spelling in whole and small groups, and using informal assessments to plan for instruction.

 Other content includes phonemic awareness, phonograms, syllable types, syllable division, spelling rules, basic affixes, and suffix rules.
-This is content that any teacher should have, but it is vital for all K-2 teachers.
+This content is essential for all K-2 teachers.

 You will receive a Certificate of Completion at the end of this course.
 Please note that this course alone does not certify you in Orton-Gillingham.
 Practicum is required for accreditation.
-Reach out to practicum@reedcharitablefoundation.org for more information.
+Click here for more information on practicum.

-Upon completion, participants will receive a Certificate of Completion.
+Upon completing coursework, participants will receive a Certificate of Completion.
 Please note that this course alone does not certify you in Orton-Gillingham.
 It fulfills the coursework requirement for Associate Level accreditation through the Orton-Gillingham Academy.
 Completion of a supervised practicum is required for accreditation.
-For more information about the practicum, please contact practicum@reedcharitablefoundation.org.
+For more information about the practicum, Click here.

 Private Training